lightalchemist/nonlocal-image-edit/README.md

-# Colorization using Optimization
+# Nonlocal image enhancement

-This repository contains a C++ implementation of the algorithm described in Esfandarani, Hossein Talebi and Peyman Milanfar.
+This repository contains a partial C++ implementation of the algorithm described in Esfandarani, Hossein Talebi and Peyman Milanfar.
 “Nonlocal Image Editing.”
 IEEE Transactions on Image Processing 23 (2014): 4460-4473.
+Specifically, only the part that decomposes the input image into detail layers based on the learned filter and recomposing them given weights for each layer is implemented.

 **Note:** This implementation can only handle images of moderate size (~O(100) x O(100)).